 1 At a glance 2

 1.1 Scope 2

 1.2 Summary 2

 2 In detail 3

 2.1 Issues that may arise with joint facilities 3

 2.2 Understanding and responding to family violence 3

 2.3 Account management where there is family violence 5

-2.4 Options for protecting a customer's confidentiality and safety 5

-2.5 Preventing financial abuse at the time of lending or funds withdrawal 6
+2.4 Preventing financial abuse at the time of lending or funds withdrawal 6

-2.6 Financial difficulty and joint debts 8
+2.5 Financial difficulty and joint debts 8

-2.7 Financial difficulty in the context of family violence 12
+2.6 Financial difficulty in the context of family violence 12

-2.8 Credit reporting and default listing 12
+2.7 Credit reporting and default listing 12

-3 Context 13
+3 C Context

-3.1 Case studies 14
+3.1 Case studies 13

-3.2 References 17
+3.2 References 16

-We have created a series of AFCA Approach documents, such as this one, to help consumers and financial firms better understand how we reach decisions about key issues.
+We have created a series of FOS Approach documents, such as this one, to help consumers and financial services providers better understand how we reach decisions about key issues.

-These documents explain the way we approach some common issues and complaint types that we see at AFCA.
-However, it is important to understand that each complaint that comes to us is unique, so this information is a guide only.
-No determination (decision) can be seen as a precedent for future cases, and no AFCA Approach document can cover everything you might want to know about key issues.
+These documents explain the way we approach some common issues and dispute types that we see at FOS.
+However, it is important to understand that each dispute that comes to us is unique, so this information is a guide only.
+No determination (decision) can be seen as a precedent for future cases, and no FOS Approach document can cover everything you might want to know about key issues.